 The completion date is normally four weeks from the date of the sale, but it is not uncommon for an earlier date to be specified.
-Auction bidders should therefore make sure that they can have the necessary finance available by that date.
+Auction bidders should therefore make sure they have the necessary finance available by that date.

 A problem with the seller’s title or a defect in the property may make it difficult or impossible to get a mortgage on the property.
-If this should happen the buyer is faced with the choice of finding alternative finance or reneging on the contract.
-When a buyer fails to complete the seller will retain the deposit, and has the right to take further legal action such as suing for any loss if the property is subsequently sold for a lower amount.
+If this should happen, the buyer is faced with the choice of finding alternative finance or reneging on the contract.
+When a buyer fails to complete, the seller will retain the deposit and has the right to take further legal action such as suing for any loss if the property is subsequently sold for a lower amount.

 You might have a remedy if there has been some misdescription in the auction catalogue, but that is a complicated area of law.
 You could be faced with the prospect of possible expensive litigation, which is best avoided.